xylan-org/mailspy/README.md

 ### XML namespace configuration

 If your host application's MVC configuration is done in XML, chances are, MailSpy won't be compatible with it, as it uses Java Based Configuration approach instead.
 We recommend porting obsolete XML namespace configs to Java.

+### Reverse proxies and WebSocket

+If you're serving your application behind a reverse proxy, it might not be configured to proxy WebSocket.
+Consult the documentation of your reverse proxy software to configure it correctly.

 ## See also